yangdanny97/chocopy-python-compiler/README.md

 - None - 0 (i32)

 Strings and lists are stored in the heap, aligned to 8 bytes.
 Note that memory does not get freed/garbage collected, so memory will run out for long-running programs.
 This is especially a problem with string iteration and string/list concatenation, since indexing a string in Chocopy requires a new string to be allocated.

+To provide memory safety, string/list indexing have bounds checking and list operations have a null-check, which crashes the program with a generic "unreachable" instruction.

 ## FAQ